Hotspot Images from Magnetic Reconnection Processes in the plunging Region of a Kerr Black Hole

-On the other hand, research on magnetic reconnection processes within the framework of general relativity has advanced rapidly in recent years \cite{23,24,25,26}.
-Magnetic reconnection can explain numerous astronomical phenomena, such as stellar flares, coronal mass ejections, and gamma-ray burst jets \cite{27}.
-Moreover, magnetic reconnection events can accelerate magnetized fluids to nearly the speed of light, which can serve as the triggering mechanism for the Penrose process \cite{28}, thereby enabling the extraction of the black hole's rotational energy.
-The method proposed by Comisso and Asenjo for extracting energy from black holes through magnetic reconnection \cite{2} has been extensively extended to various gravitational backgrounds \cite{29,30,31,32,33,34}.
-In particular, reference \cite{1} extended the Comisso-Asenjo process to the plunging region.
-Reference \cite{38} was the first to demonstrate that the energy extraction efficiency in the plunging region can be higher than in the circular orbit region under certain conditions.
-Utilizing the Comisso-Asenjo process to extract black hole energy in the plunging region has also been extended to various black hole spacetimes \cite{35,36,37,40}.
-Notably, reference \cite{39} proved that this plasma-driven Penrose process is energetically feasible under realistic astrophysical conditions, enhancing its plausibility for actual occurrence.
-However, there is relatively little research on hotspot imaging related to the Penrose process driven by the Comisso-Asenjo mechanism.
-Reference \cite{10} studied the hotspot imaging of this process in a Kerr black hole, i.e., observing the motion of the plasma during this process, and found that it could potentially produce three flares, with the first flare possibly serving as a potential signature for Penrose process energy extraction.
+Meanwhile, research on magnetic reconnection within the framework of general relativity has advanced rapidly in recent years \cite{23,24,25,26}.
+Magnetic reconnection can account for a variety of astrophysical phenomena, including stellar flares, coronal mass ejections, and gamma-ray burst jets \cite{27}.
+Furthermore, magnetic reconnection events can accelerate magnetized fluids to near-light speeds, thereby serving as a trigger for the Penrose process \cite{28}, which enables the extraction of rotational energy from the black hole.
+The method proposed by Comisso and Asenjo for extracting black hole energy via magnetic reconnection \cite{2} has been extensively generalized to various gravitational backgrounds \cite{29,30,31,32,33,34}.
+In particular, Ref. \cite{1} extended the Comisso-Asenjo process to the plunging region.
+Ref. \cite{38} was the first to demonstrate that, under certain conditions, the energy extraction efficiency in the plunging region can surpass that in the circular orbit region.
+Utilizing the Comisso-Asenjo process to extract black hole energy from the plunging region has also been extended to diverse black hole spacetimes \cite{35,36,37,40}.
+Notably, Ref. \cite{39} proved that this plasma-driven Penrose process is energetically feasible under realistic astrophysical conditions, thereby enhancing the likelihood of its actual occurrence.
+Nevertheless, relatively few studies have addressed hotspot imaging associated with the Penrose process driven by the Comisso-Asenjo mechanism.
+Ref. \cite{10} studied the hotspot imaging of this process in a Kerr black hole, i.e., observing the plasma motion during the process, and found that it could potentially produce three flares, with the first flare possibly serving as a signature of Penrose process energy extraction.